Social Bonds in Response to the COVID-19 Crisis: a Guide for Issuers

 Many supranational organisations (such as the IFC and AfDB) already have social bond frameworks in place, and are able to quickly issue new notes in response to the crisis under existing programs using these frameworks.
 These funds can be applied to purposes that fall within such organisations’ mandates.
 Taking the AfDB as an example, their social bond is intended to alleviate the economic and social impact of COVID-19 in Africa, which aligns directly with their regional development objectives.

 The sovereign social bond market is nascent, but presents an opportunity for governments to apply its external debt towards public policy goals.
-In January 2020, Ecuador issued the world’s first sovereign social bond to boost a government housing program, with guarantee support from the Inter-American Development Bank.
+In January 2020, Ecuador issued the world’s first sovereign social bond to boost a government housing program.
 Sovereigns may consider issuing social bonds to mitigate the impact of COVID-19 on their national economies or public services.
 These purposes might include funding the health service, funding production of vital equipment such as ventilators or funding research into vaccine research or other drug treatments.
 Alternatively, the purpose might be less directly related and address issues indirectly caused by the crisis.
 For instance, the funds could be applied towards social security programs, housing, support for small businesses or employees, or other government policy objectives.

 Aside from achieving policy goals, sovereigns that issue social bonds in response to the COVID-19 crisis could send a clear message to their people that the government considers such an issue a priority.
 Further, social bonds could diversify a sovereign issuer’s creditor profile, improve the sustainability of its wider debt portfolio and allow enhanced access to supranational guarantee support.